joemar25/github-followers-checker/README.md

 3. [OAuth Setup Tutorial](https://www.youtube.com/watch?v=O8Ae6MC5bf4&ab_channel=tapaScriptbyTapasAdhikary) with Next.js and Next-Auth.

 ## Future Work

 - Implement automatic unfollowing of users who don't follow you back.
 - Add user notifications for follow-back status changes.
 - Optimize the UI with ShadCN components and styling.
+- Must be able to create more request.

 ## Contributions

 Feel free to open issues or submit pull requests for feature suggestions or bug fixes.
 All contributions are welcome!